JDenzel-UHH/CIDL/README.md

 ### Academic Context

-This package was developed as part of a **Master’s Thesis at the University of Hamburg (UHH)**.
+This project is developed as part of a **Master’s Thesis at the University of Hamburg (UHH)**.
-Its goal is to simplify access to standardized simulation datasets for causal inference research,
+Its primary goal is to create a reusable and reliable data-access layer for causal inference research using the ACIC 2022 datasets.

-facilitating reproducible testing and comparison of new methods.
+### Intended Use

+At present, this repository is intended for:
+- thesis supervision and review,
+- internal experimentation,
+- and documentation of data preprocessing.

 ### Contributing

-Contributions and suggestions are welcome!
+Suggestions, issues, and conceptual feedback are welcome.

-Please open an issue or submit a pull request on [GitHub](https://github.com/yourusername/package).
+---

+## License

-### License
+MIT License

-This project is licensed under the **MIT License**.
+---

-### Author
+## Author

 **Julian Denzel**
+Master’s Thesis Project
-Master’s Thesis Project, University of Hamburg
+University of Hamburg

 julian.denzel@studium.uni-hamburg.de

 martin.spindler@uni-hamburg.de

 First issued: **April 2026**